canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/ubuntu-kiosk/x11-kiosk.md

 duration: 5:00

 For our first pass we will snap glxgears and run it in devmode (i.e. unconfined) on our Ubuntu desktop.
-We will include an [xwayland-kiosk-helper](https://github.com/MirServer/xwayland-kiosk-helper/) part that make life easier, it contains a script that runs the above commands for us.
+We will include an [xwayland-kiosk-helper](https://github.com/MirServer/xwayland-kiosk-helper/) part that makes life easier, it contains a script that runs the above commands for us.

 This guide assumes you are familiar with creating snaps.
 If not, please read [here](https://docs.snapcraft.io/build-snaps/) first.